Chamindu77/E-School-AndroidApp/README.md

 - Feature For update password
 - A separate application specifically designed for maintenance processes.
 - Handles authentication, database management, and CRUD operations accessible only to admins.
-- Aallowing for future updates and the addition of new educational content.
+- Allowing for future updates and the addition of new educational content.

 ---